Annette Bening biography

 The youngest of four children born in Topeka, Kansas, Annette Bening was raised in San Diego and studied at the local college, completing her drama degree at San Francisco State University.
 Following graduation, she studied at San Francisco's American Conservatory Theater, and joined its acting company.
 After appearing in summer Shakespeare festivals and regional productions, she relocated to New York to pursue an acting career.
 It was there she appeared on Second Stage and then Broadway, for which she earned a Tony nomination for "Coastal Disturbances" in 1987.

 Annette's latest efforts include the ensemble piece Rules Don't Apply (2016) written and directed by Beatty, who also appears in the film as Howard Hughes.
-She also stars in the 2018 dramas Film Stars Don't Die in Liverpoolwhich co-stars Jamie Bell, and The Seagull, also starring Saoirse Ronan.
+She also starred in the 2018 dramas Film Stars Don't Die in Liverpool alongside Jamie Bell and The Seagull , starring with Saoirse Ronan.
+Following a role in the romantic drama Life Itself (2018) alongside Antonio Banderas and Oscar Isaac, she played the role of Dr. Lawson in the popular Marvel film, Captain Marvel (2019), alongside Brie Larson.

 Beatty and Bening were married in 1992 and have four children.